 There are three things that bugged me in the day-to-day use of the phone, all to do with the user interface.

-Unlike its minimalist design, the phone came pre-installed with a whole bunch of apps and games which I can’t seem to remove from the home page, or uninstall.
+Unlike its minimalist design, the phone came pre-installed with a whole bunch of apps and games that I can’t seem to remove from the home page, or uninstall.

-I installed the SwiftKey Keyboard app which seems to work fine but I was initially quite worried about the security issues of using an external app on my phone, especially if I’m inputting passwords.
+I installed the SwiftKey Keyboard app, which seems to work fine, but I was initially worried about the security issues of using an external app on my phone, especially if I’m inputting passwords.
 Google tells me I should be quite safe though.

 For example, in Instagram, when I’m editing an image, I can’t manipulate the structure of an image without the app freezing and dying.
 And this happens every time.

 Spice braised #duck #tongue for #lunch.
 Part of our little banquet at #home today.
 The parcel to the left is #zongzi, a #traditional glutinous rice parcel served during #Duanwu Festival. #food #foodporn #cnnfood #followme #instagram #instagood #instafood #duanwujie #festival #chinesefood #Chinese #eater #offal #cuisine #chefstalk

 The Google app, which usually connects to my calendar so that it can tell me when I need to leave to get to an appointment on time and offers a suggested route, has also fallen at this hurdle.

 Huawei P8 is available for pre-order exclusively on iD from Carphone Warehouse from £21.50 per month.
 It’s a 4G network so you’ll be able to use the phone’s 4G capabilities to the max.

 The Last Word

-The awkward app issues are a let down but as I’m wrapping up this post, all I can think of are the cool things I could do with its various functions on social media.
+The awkward app issues are a let down, but as I’m wrapping up this post, all I can think of are the cool things I could do with its various functions on social media.